githubuser720/docker-jk2/README.md

 ### Jedi Knight II: Jedi Outcast Docker Container

-This repository is a Docker image configuration aimed at hosting a Jedi Knight II: Jedi Outcast dedicated server (jk2mv v1.2.1) as a container.
-It couldn't be any simpler.
+This repository is a container image configuration for hosting a Jedi Knight II: Jedi Outcast dedicated server, jk2mv.

 #### Method

-The Docker file is pretty simple.
-It exposes the necessary ports to run the server and installs some dependencies.
-This repository contains the Linux binaries for the server and the native shared library needed to host the fastest server possible.
+The Dockerfile exposes the necessary ports to run the server and installs some dependencies.
+This repository contains the native shared library needed to host server.
+However, you will need to download the amd64 binary of jk2mvded from https://github.com/mvdevs/jk2mv/releases (you want the jk2mv-vX.X.X-dedicated.zip).

 #### Launching